Pyogenics/WOTBSCPGFormat/README.md

 ```

 ## .SC2
-Smallest file, contains scene information and references to resources like textures.
+SCene file v2, smallest file, contains scene information and references to resources like textures.
 Similar to its' `.scg` counterpart in format.
 ### Header
 The file seems to start with "SFV2)", `53 46 56 32 29` and contains a small header of 7 bytes.
 ### Blobs